lisp-mirror/eql5-android/examples/REPL/README-1.md

 (triangle) of the device.

-Now you can move the cursor in both the editor and the command line (where up and down will move the cursor to beginning and end).
+Now you can move the cursor in both the editor and the command line (where up and down will move the cursor to beginning and end, respectively).
 Switch back to the keyboard using the **keyboard** button.